Think | Thinkbaby SPF 50+ Sunscreen

 I wanted to try some more makeup from Pacifica, seeing as I love their Stellar Gaze Mascara.
 I watched all the swatches and youtube-videos I could find on these lipsticks and fell in love with the colors Tenderness and XOX.

-They are pretty very similar but slightly different: XOX being more pink and Tenderness going more to a brown shade.
+They are pretty very similar but slightly different: XOX being pinker and Tenderness going more to a brown shade.

 The formula is creamy and goes on smooth; it may look a bit tacky before it dries to a matte finish.
 The packaging is beautiful, however, I would’ve loved some kind of color indication.
 When you got both in your bag, it’s not easy to know which one you grab.